shawdm/darrenshaw_org/_posts/2023-04-09-nap-flowvis.markdown

 location: Winchester, UK
 categories: blog
 tags: [graphic, tech]
 excerpt: What does a day's trading at Net-A-Porter look like?
-Taking inspiration from Formula 1's use of flowvis paint, I came up with a visualisation for a YNAP hackday.
+Taking inspiration from Formula 1's use of flow-vis paint, I came up with a visualisation for a YNAP hackday.
 ---
 Formula 1 engineers use [flow-vis](https://the-race.com/formula-1/gary-andersons-guide-to-flow-vis-in-f1-testing/) paint to see air flow.
 It’s a simple technique that turns something hidden, visible.
 It can also be beautiful.
 Acting on that inspiration, this is what a day’s trading at Net-A-Porter looks like rendered in flow-vis.